Where to find web engineers and big turn-offs to watch for when interviewing them

 The front-end (or user side) is everything the clients (users) see on their screens and it is where all interactions with them happen.
 Back-end developers, meanwhile, deal with the server-side of the system (the ones not visible to the users, hence the term back-end).
 This part powers the front-end and creates logic for websites and apps, and includes functionalities and technical issues.

-Narrow down your search for the right developer by weeding out the applications that do not fit your specific development needs and goals.
+Narrow down your search for the right developer by weeding out the applications that do not fit your specific web development needs and goals.
+Additionally, you can determine whether you want a full-time developer or not.
+Full-time web developer option guarantees that they will work for the project timeline, devoting 40 hours a week.
+A full-time web developer could get to know about your company all in detail, and be a part of your company culture.
 If you know what skill sets and professional attributes you need before the start of the hiring process, your search will be easier.
 It will not only let you spend more time interviewing better candidates but may also let you save a few dollars, as the recruitment is costly and time-consuming.

 As they say about birds of the same feather, top-notch web engineers and developers also often flock together.
 This line of work benefits from sharing ideas and updates among each other, which is why it is common for these IT professionals to be in the same groups, forums, and circles.
 In order to help make your search easier, here are a few good places to start looking for the next member of your development team: